zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 ## SaveChangesAsync(bool acceptAllChangesOnSuccess)

-`SaveChangesAsync()` also provides an overload that lets you control whether EF Core should automatically accept tracked changes after a successful save.
+`SaveChangesAsync()` also provides an overload that lets you control whether EF Core should automatically call `AcceptAllChanges()` after a successful save.
+In most cases, the default behavior is the right choice.
+For more details about how this affects tracked entity states, see [What does AcceptAllChanges do?](#what-does-acceptallchanges-do).

 ```csharp
 using var context = new AppDbContext();